 In the middle of engagement and evergreen content, you will have a lot of different types of resourceful content which may not be evergreen.
 Posts that mention a year will be considered old and irrelevant the following year but they will be considered resourceful for several months after publication date.
 You must be careful with resourceful content and news content.
 You must audit this content on a more regular basis than compared to evergreen content to understand its freshness.
 Either revise, delete, 301 redirect or consign this content to 404 error pages.

-I hope you took away something from this podcast and I hope you will keep listening in the future.
+I hope you took away something from this podcast on fresh content and I hope you will keep listening in the future.
 Over time, you will hear more interviews with really smart people who I want to help expose.
 I hope you will enjoy these interviews as an addition to my podcast.
 If you liked this podcast, the number one ROI for me is knowing I helped you, so I would really appreciate a rating and review on iTunes.

 Since it’s been awhile since my last podcast, I also wanted to throw out that I’m in the midst of publishing a new book on influencer marketing called ‘The Business Of Influence’ which you can pre-order here.
 I think Influence Marketing is the next revolution of marketing and social media marketing, and you’ll be hearing me talk a LOT about it in upcoming episodes.